time4tea/jmodium/README.markdown

 Let's say you want to write some software, but then strip out all or some of the debugging or assertions before shipping the production version, either to reduce class size or reduce execution overhead.

+You may wish to remove System.out calls or logging from a library that you don't have the source code for.

 What about adding location information?
 ======================================